igrishaev/pg/doc/030-pool.md

 ## Thread safety

-Unlike a connection object, the pool *is thread safe* indeed.
+Unlike a connection object, the pool *is thread-safe* indeed.
 What it means is, that two parallel threads cannot obtain the same connection at once.
 This logic is serialized: each thread will obtain its own connection one after another.